 In February 1998, Duracell announced the introduction of a new line of alkaline batteries under the name Duracell Ultra in the AA and AAA size category which is being marketed as providing increased performance in certain high-tech devices, including cellular phones, digital cameras and palm-sized computers.
 Duracell has indicated that this new line of alkaline battery will begin shipping to retailers in May 1998.
-There can be no assurance that there will not be a reduction in purchases of the Company's products by consumers or certain key customers of the Company as a result of competition from this new alkaline battery line, which could have a material adverse effect on the Company's business, financial condition or results of operations.
+In May 1998 Energizer announced the introduction of Energizer Advanced Formula alkaline batteries, available in all cell sizes, which Energizer claims will provide superior performance in high drain devices and improved performance in all other device categories.
+The Energizer Advanced Formula alkaline batteries are expected to be available in the summer of 1998.
+There can be no assurance that there will not be a reduction in purchases of the Company's products by consumers or certain key customers of the Company as a result of competition from these new alkaline battery lines, which could have a material adverse effect on the Company's business, financial condition or results of operations.